VENUMUNI/VenumuniChimmani/README.md

 Problem 4: Count Multiples (1–9)
 Description

-Given an array:
+Given the array:

 [1, 2, 8, 9, 12, 46, 76, 82, 15, 20, 30]

-Count how many numbers are divisible by each digit from 1 to 9.
+Count how many elements are divisible by each number from 1 to 9.

 Expected Output
 {1: 11, 2: 8, 3: 4, 4: 4, 5: 3, 6: 2, 7: 0, 8: 1, 9: 1}

+Logic

+Loop from 1 to 9

+For each number, check how many array elements are divisible by it

+Print output in dictionary format

 Code
 public class Problem_4 {
     public static void main(String[] args) {
         int[] arr = {1,2,8,9,12,46,76,82,15,20,30};